prisma/women-world-wide/README.md

 [WomenWorldWide.dev](WomenWorldWide.dev) is a map of coding and tech groups around the world for women.

-This map represents just a tiny sliver of the great organizations that share with this focus.
+This map represents just a tiny sliver of the great organizations that share this focus.

 If you know of a local group that should be on the 🗺, please submit a pull request, so that we can be sure to add it!